alistairewj/glowyr-jekyll/index.md

 permalink: /
 articles:
   excerpt_type: html
----
+header:
+  theme: dark

-Welcome to Glowyr Inc. We provide scientific and technical consulting specializing in:
+Welcome to Glowyr Inc. We provide scientific and technical services specializing in:

-- Medical data analysis
+- Medical & biomedical data science
-- Data deidentification
+- HIPAA expert determination & deidentification
-- Machine learning
+- Machine learning and drug discovery analytics

 Explore our services or get in touch to discuss your project.